-The main facade.
-Welcome to an enchanted house.
+The Main Facade: Welcome to an Enchanted House

 For some people, they look like masks or even bats.
 Let your imagination decide!

-At the upper floor, you will see the balcony of the loft.
+On the upper floor, you will see the balcony of the loft.
 There is a small window with a small balcony which seems to be a flower.

 The facade is a piece of art itself.
 Prepare your camera cause you will take plenty of pictures here.

 The Roof: A Dragon Spine

 The roof is one of Gaudí’s most characteristic elements for urban buildings.
 It has a wavy shape that looks like the arched back of a dragon and it is covered with colorful ceramic tiles that evoke scales.

 On one side of the roof, there is a tower with the typical Gaudí four-armed cross indicating the four cardinal points.

 The House: Creativity Everywhere!

 Gaudí believed in an all-encompassing design.
 The intensity of the details and the materiality do not remain only on the facade.
 He included them in the interior.
 In an even more detailed way!